drupol/master-thesis/src/thesis/1-introduction.typ

 == Structure

-Organised into several chapters, this thesis systematically explore the multifaceted nature of software reproducibility.
+Organised into chapters, this thesis systematically explore the multifaceted nature of software reproducibility.

 - @chapter1 being this introduction, outlining the thesis's scope and objectives.